boris1592/aoc-2024-nix/day22/README.md

-# I gave up again
+# Pure FP spirit is dead...

 Nix runs out of memory because there's no way to store sequences' running total without clonning everything.
-I could probably do it in Haskell utilizing the State monad but I'm too lazy to install haskell on my desktop, so here is a rust solution:
+I could probably do it in Haskell utilizing the State monad but I'm too lazy to install haskell on my desktop, so here is a Rust solution yet again:

 ```rust
 use std::{